 Method 1: AI-Powered Transcription Apps (Recommended)

-VidNotes offers automatic timestamped transcription for:
+VidNotes does timestamped transcription for:

 - Local video files (MP4, MOV, AVI)